eclipse/epsilon-website/mkdocs/docs/doc/articles/picto-xtext/index.md

 ### The Visualisation Transformation

 The visualisation transformation has been implemented using Epsilon's [EGL model-to-text transformation language](../../egl) and produces Graphviz-based class diagrams from the active entity model.
-The transformation consists of the `dmodel.egx` coordination rules, and the `classdiagram.egl` template shown below.
+The transformation consists of the `dmodel.egx` coordination rules, and the `entity2graphviz.egl` template shown below.
 The transformation produces one view for each entity in the model, which consists of the entity itself, any super/sub-types it may have, as well as other entities that it is related to.

 === "dmodel.egx"